JCasasLopez/user-service-2.0/README.md

 - *Hot-reloading* of token lifetimes.

 ## Tests
 This microservice currently includes 106 tests and reaches a test coverage of 85%.
-All tests pass when run locally, but two failed (*updateAccountStatus_WhenUserAdmin_ShouldReturn200Ok* and *updateAccountStatus_WhenAccountIsPermanentlySuspended_ShouldThrowException*) in the Docker environment due to a timezone/datetime serialization mismatch, likely due to differences in timezone settings or Jackson configuration between local and containerized environments.
+All tests pass when run locally, but two failed in the Docker environment due to a timezone/datetime serialization mismatch, likely due to differences in timezone settings or Jackson configuration between local and containerized environments.
 This problem could not be fixed.

 Given its reliance on frameworks such as *Spring Boot* and *Spring Security*, as well as external tools like *Redis* and *JJWT*, most of the complexity lies in orchestration rather than in business logic.